Herbal Baths in Asia | Aims, Applications, and Health Benefits

 A herbal bath can be taken by pouring water with an herbal concoction over the body or by immersion in a bath tub or other recipient.
 After bathing, the water on the skin is left to dry slowly, without wiping the skin off.
 It’s believed that the remaining herbal materials on the skin will be absorbed better and produce a deeper and longer lasting effect.

-Traditionally, mothers after childbirth were also bathed using Herbal Baths, being one of many treatments in Asian traditional postpartum care.
+Traditionally, mothers after childbirth were also bathed using herbal baths, being one of many treatments in Asian traditional postpartum care.
 However, for postpartum mothers additional special herbs were put in the bathing water, not just to clean the body, but also to restore vitality and health.

 In any case, depending on the types of herbs applied, some benefits claimed for herbal baths are: